elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-political-stakes-of-urbicide-in-the-context-of-agonism-and-antagonism.md

 url: /learn/sociology/questions/what-are-the-political-stakes-of-urbicide-in-the-context-of-agonism-and-antagonism
 score: -1.0
 related_article1:
-    id: 169206
+    id: 169214
-    title: How does the concept of 'being-in-the-world as em-placement' relate to spatiality and the built environment?
+    title: >-
+        What are the ontopolitical claims related to ethnic nationalism and identity?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-concept-of-beingintheworld-as-emplacement-relate-to-spatiality-and-the-built-environment
+    url: /learn/sociology/questions/what-are-the-ontopolitical-claims-related-to-ethnic-nationalism-and-identity
 related_article2:
-    id: 169214
+    id: 169212
-    title: What are the ontopolitical claims related to ethnic nationalism and identity?
+    title: >-
+        Why are Palestinian homes demolished for operational, administrative, and punitive reasons?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-ontopolitical-claims-related-to-ethnic-nationalism-and-identity
+    url: /learn/sociology/questions/why-are-palestinian-homes-demolished-for-operational-administrative-and-punitive-reasons
 related_article3:
-    id: 169215
+    id: 169209
-    title: How does global urbanisation pose future challenges in the context of security and conflict studies?
+    title: >-
+        How does territorialisation of antagonism manifest in political violence and ethnic nationalism?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-global-urbanisation-pose-future-challenges-in-the-context-of-security-and-conflict-studies
+    url: /learn/sociology/questions/how-does-territorialisation-of-antagonism-manifest-in-political-violence-and-ethnic-nationalism
 related_article4:
-    id: 169213
+    id: 169203
-    title: How does the Russian assault on Chechnya exemplify urban annihilation and total destruction?
+    title: >-
+        How does urbicide differ conceptually from other forms of destruction?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-russian-assault-on-chechnya-exemplify-urban-annihilation-and-total-destruction
+    url: /learn/sociology/questions/how-does-urbicide-differ-conceptually-from-other-forms-of-destruction
 related_article5:
-    id: 169211
+    id: 169207
-    title: What are the political implications of house-burning in post-war Bosnia?
+    title: >-
+        Explain the concept of Mitsein and its relevance to community and shared experience.
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-political-implications-of-houseburning-in-postwar-bosnia
+    url: /learn/sociology/questions/explain-the-concept-of-mitsein-and-its-relevance-to-community-and-shared-experience
 ---

 &nbsp;